Idaho slayings suspect agrees to extradition to face charges

 Kohberger, who was arrested by state police at his parents’ home in eastern Pennsylvania last Friday, will be held at a jail in Monroe County, Pennsylvania, until his extradition.

-Kohlberger’s parents and sisters sat in the front row of the courtroom gallery, behind the defense table.
+Kohberger’s parents and sisters sat in the front row of the courtroom gallery, behind the defense table.
 His mother and his sister Melissa broke down as he walked into the courtroom, sobbing quietly and holding one another.
 A sheriff’s deputy brought them a box of tissues.
-Kohlberger glanced at his family briefly as he was led out of the courtroom.
+Kohberger glanced at his family briefly as he was led out of the courtroom.

 Latah County prosecutors in Idaho have said they believe Kohberger broke into the victims’ home near the university campus intending to commit murder.